 25. The headings contained in this Escrow Agreement are for convenience of reference only and shall have no effect on the interpretation or operation hereof.

-26. This Escrow Agreement may be executed by each of the parties hereto in any number of counterparts, each of which counterpart, when so executed and delivered, shall be deemed to be an original and all such counterparts shall together constitute one and the same agreement.
+26. This Escrow Agreement may be executed by each of the parties hereto in any number of counterparts, each of which counterpart, when so executed and the original signature delivered to the other parties, shall be deemed to be an original and all such counterparts shall together constitute one and the same agreement.

 27. No party may assign any of its rights or obligations under this Escrow Agreement without the written consent of the other parties.